 Of course, not everyone is a morning person.
 If you’re a night owl, carve out a block of time before bed (In fact, studying at night might be even more efficient).
 Whatever you choose, remember that consistency is king.
 If you can’t put in an hour, 30 minutes (or even 15 minutes) can be enough to keep your momentum going.

 Studying during your lunch break is the perfect way to make up for a morning study session that was cut short or put in some extra time to accelerate your progress.

 Whatever you decide, don’t rely on your lunch break as the core of your study routine.
-Lunch breaks can be inconsistent, easily interrupted, or cancelled altogether—especially if you work in an office.
+Lunch breaks can be inconsistent, easily interrupted, or canceled altogether—especially if you work in an office.

 3. Japanese on the Go

-Fans of our roundtable discussions know that digital flashcards are essential tools for studying Japanese due to their SRS algorithms.
+Fans of our Kokoko Media know that digital flashcards are essential tools for studying Japanese due to their SRS algorithms.
 Portability, however, is equally important.